 In the second quarter of fiscal 2021, management approved and began to implement a restructuring plan (the "Fiscal 2021 Restructuring Plan") to reduce operating expenses.
-To date, \$2.3 million has been recorded within other charges in conjunction with this restructuring plan.
+To date, \$2.4 million has been recorded within other charges in conjunction with this restructuring plan.
 These charges are comprised of workforce reduction and the accelerated ROU asset amortization associated with certain office closures.
-This plan is substantially complete with expected remaining workforce reduction and office closure costs of approximately \$0.1 million.
+This plan is substantially complete with a nominal amount of future expected office closure costs.